Trading is difficult.

 Master a single trading strategy or setup, and then expand

-But once you’ve had your “fun” for a few months, it’s time to narrow down on the one or two concepts that make the most sense to you and really begin to specialize.
+But once you’ve had your “fun” for a few months, it’s time to narrow down on the one or two concepts that make the most sense to you, and hopefully bring you the most profit, and really begin to specialize in those setups.

 For example, if you like trading oil and believe in entering trends on pullbacks, start focusing exclusively on those two things.